hamlet-io/docs/blog/2021-02-26-diagram-plugin.md

     ╘════╧════════════════╧═══════════╧═════════════════════════════════════════════════════════════════╛
     ```

-    We have two digrams that we can draw in the test provider, overview, which uses the solution diagram type to show all the components, and resources_used which shows us all the resources in our solution.
+    We have two digrams that we can draw in the test provider, overview, which uses the solution diagram type to show all the **components**, and **resources_used** which shows us all the resources in our solution.

     :::info
     If you are following along with your own solution, you most likely got an empty list.
 These diagrams are available as a plugin which you can add to your CMDB